AC112358/Final-Project-2017s/README.md

 General description: This project is a Processing library that allows the user to create inverted Manhattan plots.
 It was made specifically for genetic studies.
 A Manhattan Plot displays the location of a gene and the -log base 10 of its p value.
 The p value is the probability that the null hypothesis (the gene & the trait being studied are not correlated) is true.
 The smaller it is, the more correlated the gene & trait are.
-I was influenced/inspired by the Grafica Processing library & Assocplots (a Python library) and used a GitHub Processing library setup tutorial.
+I was influenced/inspired by the Grafica Processing library (I based some of my class names/structure on it) & Assocplots (a Python library) (I tried to include features & style in Assocplots) and used a GitHub Processing library setup tutorial.

 HOW TO USE:
-1. Get the invertedmanhattan-1 folder: invertedmanhattandistribution --> invertedmanhattan-1
+1. Get the invertedmanhattan-1 folder: invertedmanhattan --> distribution --> invertedmanhattan-1 (copy the entire folder)
-  The file invertedmanhattan.jar should be there.

-2. Move the JAR to your Processing library folder: Documents --> Processing --> libraries (Documents\Processing\libraries)
+2. Move the folder to your Processing library folder: Documents --> Processing --> libraries: in the libraries folder, copy the  invertedmanhattan-1 folder

+3. Open Processing (restart it if it was already open).
+Sketch (in the top bar next to "File" & "Edit") --> Import Library --> Contributed (in gray near the bottom) --> invertedmanhattan-1 -->
+ Inverted Manhattan Plot

+4. Call my methods (see TestingPlot.pde in the folder TestingPlot in Final-Project-2017s for an example)

+IMPORTANT: You can go to invertedmanhattan --> src --> library to see all the Java files used in the library.
+There are others I made (HelloExample is not one of them; it came with the tutorial project I downloaded and I kept it in case I needed reference).
+The other ones I made were going to be used to get the location of a given gene using its rsID, but that didn't end up working out.
+I tried using an API and uploading the reference file to a HashTable and later to a database.
+None of these approaches worked.
+I researched a bit on using Entrez API, but it seems easier to use a pre-existing program to first get the locations of genes.
+I think there are easier tools on Python.

+I was away for a family event over the weekend, and I only really had free time on the train back (I studied for Regents on the way there).
+That's why I unevenly worked over the weekend.